Dayton, Nevada: History

 In 1909, fire destroyed the Lyon County Courthouse.
 Residents of the growing agricultural community of Yerington to the south called for a shift of the Lyon County seat, which occurred in 1911, leaving Dayton with a shrinking economy and population.
 By the 1920s, the Lincoln Highway was bringing some tourists to Dayton, but the town remained a quiet reminder of a time when Nevada's gold and silver strikes captured national attention.
 It did not surpass its 1865 peak population of 2,500 until 1930.

 In 1961, Dayton won fame as a setting for John Huston's film, The Misfits, the last movie appearances of Clark Gable and Marilyn Monroe.
 Beginning in the 1990s, Dayton experienced phenomenal growth as residential development expanded on the east side of the Carson River.
-The historic part of Dayton is within the Comstock Historic District, featuring a small but impressive main street, the monumental Odeon Hall, and a charming local museum located in an 1865 schoolhouse—the oldest in Nevada in its original location.
+The historic part of Dayton is within the Comstock Historic District, featuring a small but impressive main street, the monumental Odeon Hall, and a charming local museum located in an 1865 schoolhouse that is the oldest in Nevada in its original location.

 Dayton claims the designation of Nevada's oldest settlement, a title disputed by the residents of Genoa.
-Dayton points to the fact that when the wagon train of pioneer Lucena Parsons stayed at the mouth of Gold Cañon (today's Dayton) for several weeks waiting for the snow to leave the Sierra Nevada, she recorded in her journal that Colonel Reese and his party passed along the Carson River as they headed for the Sierra foothills to establish Mormon Station (today's Genoa).
+Dayton points to the fact that when the wagon train of pioneer Lucena Parsons stayed at the mouth of Gold Cañon (now Dayton) for several weeks waiting for the snow to leave the Sierra Nevada, she recorded in her journal that Colonel Reese and his party passed along the Carson River as they headed for the Sierra foothills to establish Mormon Station (today's Genoa).
 She had noted also that upon the wagon train's arrival about three weeks earlier, more than 200 miners were working the cañon.
-Today's residents of Genoa point to the region's first post office and several other aspects of town government, noting that their community deserves the title of "Nevada's first town", a claim that Dayton residents do not care enough to dispute.
+Today's residents of Genoa point to the region's first post office and several other aspects of town government and note that their community deserves the title of "Nevada's first town," a claim that Dayton residents do not care enough to dispute.

 Dayton is listed as Nevada Historical Marker 7.